DIVING NATIONAL SKILLS FINALS 2017

-Southampton Diving Academy claim three National Skills Champions and a haul of medals.
+Southampton Diving Academy claim two National Skills Champions.

-Southend-on-Sea was the venue for the 2016 National Skills Finals this summer.
-This is the biggest annual diving event at this level, with 257 divers taking part from across Great Britain and guest divers from Dubai and Ireland all competing for the title of National Champion within their age range.
+The London Aquatic Centre was the venue for the 2017 National Skills Finals this summer.
+This is the biggest annual diving event at this level, with 299 divers taking part from across England and guest divers from Scotland, Dubai and Ireland all competing for the title of National Champion within their age range.
 Divers below the age of 14 compete over a total of 12 dives/jumps with four from each of the poolside, 1m and 3m springboard.
 Over the age of 14, the divers perform six dives each from the 1m and 3m springboard.

-The SDA team consisted of 40 young divers, aged from 9 to 16, who gave first class performances to produce four National Champions, one silver and one bronze medalist over the weekend and a further 20 divers achieving top ten placings.
+The SDA team consisted of 41 young divers, aged from 8 to 16, who gave first class performances to produce two National Champions, one silver and one bronze medalist over the weekend and a further 18 divers achieving top ten placings.

 Many of these young divers have come through the programme’s “Talent Identification” scheme and their solid performances and great results perfectly illustrate the effectiveness of this initiative.
 The club is hopeful that the solid foundations set in these early stages will be a great platform to build on for the future.

-Senior SDA Diving Coach, Jack Clewlow, was clearly pleased with the results “I was delighted with the performance of the Southampton divers.
+SDA Diving Coach, Mollie James, was clearly pleased with the results “I was delighted with the performance of the Southampton divers.
 It demonstrates the high quality of diving that is going on at this level of the sport within our programme.”

 Boys 10 years: